rossme/private-detective/README.md

 ## Why did I build this gem?

+I'm always looking for a good excuse to look at the inner workings of external libraries such as Rubocop.
+I decided to create a simple gem of my own exploring the Ruby file parser and experiment with traversing the AST and it's nodes.

 In real-world scenarios, it is common for public methods to inadvertently expose internal details, or for private methods to be unnecessarily restrictive.
-This can lead to issues with maintainability, code readability, and overall project health.
 Private Detective was developed to streamline the identification and rectification of such visibility issues, offering a clearer understanding of method visibility within Ruby projects.

-More importantly, it was also a good excuse to look at the inner workings of the Rubocop gem and build a gem of my own exploring the Ruby file parser and to traverse AST nodes.

 ## How It Works

-The Private Detective gem employs the following process to analyze method visibility in your Ruby project:
+The gem employs the following process to analyze method visibility in your Ruby project:

 1. **Iteration Over Project Files:**
-    - The gem iterates over your project files (currently app/models only), inspecting the Ruby source code.
+    - The gem iterates over your project files (currently the default is app/models only), inspecting the Ruby source code.

 2. **Parsing to AST Nodes:**
     - Each file is parsed into an Abstract Syntax Tree (AST) node using the `parser` gem.